Here’s a chart showing a brand new, budding, romantic relationship and its probable future.

 Well, some things will last, some will not.

 Venus and the Sun are in a cardinal sign so whatever they are feeling has no particular endurance.
 The Sun will fall out of love and Mercury, being in a fixed sign ruled by the Sun will follow whatever the Sun decides without any resistance again.
-Venus’s high on herself (Jupiter and the Moon) will pass too.
+Venus is high on herself (Jupiter and the Moon) which will pass too.
 So far it’s normal, many relationships begin like this, and certain feelings fade.

 So, what will last?